awlh18/SweetPulse/README.md

 **SweetPulse** is a forecasting and analytics tool designed for a Vancouver-based dessert cafe.
 It delivers real-time sales and order volume predictions based on weather forecasts and other operational inputs to inform daily operations planning.
 SweetPulse also tracks key business metrics and provides various interactive visualizations/graphs at an item level, enabling users to uncover actionable sales patterns.

 ### Exploratory data analysis
 As part of the project, an exploratory data analysis was conducted to identify key revenue drivers, analyze sales trends, and quantify the impact of weather and business campaigns on sales.
-A sample report prepared with anonymized data is available [here.](https://awlh18.github.io/SweetPulse/analysis_sample.html)
+A report prepared with anonymized and modified data is available [here](https://awlh18.github.io/SweetPulse/analysis_sample.html).

 ### Dashboard demo
 ![demo](gif/demo.gif)